Skip to the content

 LOG IN

-One of the most significant barriers to AI adoption in critical sectors is ‘hallucination’—the tendency for models to confidently state information that is entirely fabricated.
-For a long time, this was seen as a fundamental, perhaps unfixable, flaw of the technology.
+One of the most significant barriers to adoption in critical sectors is ‘hallucination’—the tendency for models to confidently state information that is entirely fabricated.
+Emerging research suggests that while developers are identifying the issues causing these errors, they remain a fundamental hurdle.
+Even with advancements in memory management, current models often lack the persistent memory and reasoning capabilities required for high-stakes decision-making.

-To understand the future of AI, we should look at the history of technology in the workplace.
-Computers did not eliminate the need for administration; they replaced the manual typewriter and the physical filing cabinet, effectively replacing the role of the traditional secretary with digital tools.
+To understand the future of this technology, it is helpful to look at the history of the workplace.
+Computers did not eliminate the need for administration; they replaced the manual typewriter and the physical filing cabinet.
+They transformed the role of the traditional assistant into a digital-first position, increasing efficiency without removing the need for human oversight.

-In cybersecurity and complex engineering, the stakes are too high for ‘average’ or ‘good enough’.
-An AI can suggest a security policy, but it cannot understand the unique cultural and operational nuances of your specific business.
-It can identify a known vulnerability, but it lacks the creative intuition required to anticipate a bespoke, novel attack.
+In the realm of cyber security, the stakes are far too high for ‘good enough’ solutions.
+An artificial intelligence may be able to suggest a general security policy, but it cannot comprehend the unique cultural and operational nuances of your specific organisation.
+It lacks a sense of responsibility and a holistic understanding of risk.

 How Vertex Can Help

-At Vertex, we embrace technology that enhances our ability to protect your business.
-We use advanced tools to ensure our services are efficient and thorough, but we never let a machine have the final word.
-Our expert penetration testers and cybersecurity specialists provide the human oversight and deep technical knowledge required to keep your organisation truly secure.
+At Vertex, we embrace technology that enhances our ability to protect your organisation.
+We use advanced tools to ensure our services are thorough and efficient, but we do not allow a machine to have the final word.
+Our expert penetration testers and cyber security specialists provide the critical human oversight required for keeping your business truly secure.

-If you are looking to integrate AI into your business safely, or if you need a high-quality audit of your current security posture, consider reaching out to the team at Vertex.
-We can help you navigate these emerging technologies while ensuring your defences remain robust and effective.
+If you are looking to integrate new technologies into your business safely, or if you require a high-quality audit of your current security posture, consider reaching out to the team at Vertex.
+We can help you navigate the complexities of modern intelligence while ensuring your defences remain robust and effective.

 CATEGORIES